stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 function they may actually take longer than execution of the function's body itself.

 Here *inlining* comes into play.
-The idea is simple: just take function's body and insert it at the place it would otherwise be called.
+The idea is simple: just take a function's body and insert it at the place it would otherwise be called.
 Since functions to inline are usually short, duplication of code is minimal and we get a considerable performance boost.
 Inlining is perhaps the simplest